BlackSparowYT/Zelk-Discord-Theme-Fixes/README.md

 > [!IMPORTANT]
 > I make these fixes based on my own color scheme.
 I have seen some issues where running light colors can break this.
 I suggest not using any light accent colors!
-(FYI i run #3265a2 as my accent color)
+(FYI i run #3265a2 as my accent color).
+Sometimes i try to check the other themes aswell but i cant always do it.

 # Zelk Discord Theme Fixes
 A repository for the bugs that are fixed in the Zelk theme for better discord!

-> Please note that this repo is developed using the blue theme with small tweaks from the original zelk theme.
-Even though i try to check out the other color schemes to make sure it doesnt causes issue it can still break.

 ## How does it work?
 In the current zelk theme there are quite a lot of bugs that mostly likely wont be updated.
 So i have made this repository to fix these bugs. its really simple as it can be fixed with just a few lines of CSS.